mdn/content/files/en-us/web/css/counter-reset/index.md

 ## Examples

-The following examples show how reset the counters, but not how they are incremented, decremented, and displayed.
+The following examples show how to reset the counters, but not how they are incremented, decremented, and displayed.

-For more complete examples see [Using CSS Counters](/en-US/docs/Web/CSS/CSS_Counter_Styles/Using_CSS_counters).
+For more-complete examples see [Using CSS Counters](/en-US/docs/Web/CSS/CSS_Counter_Styles/Using_CSS_counters).

 ### Resetting named counters